Prospectus

 Accepted artworks from O’ahu must be delivered to the Downtown Art Center on Sunday, September 29, 10am-2pm.

-Hawai‘i Craftsmen will be responsible for the cost of return shipping, including standard insurance damage protection up to $50 liability per piece.
-Artists are encouraged to request supplemental insurance by indicating that on their return documents, and will be invoiced by Hawai‘i Craftsmen for the actual cost of the insurance.
-Return shipping carriers, including USPS, UPS, FedEx, or Young Brothers, will be chosen at the discretion of Hawai‘i Craftsmen.
+Hawai‘i Craftsmen will be responsible for the cost of return shipping, including standard insurance damage protection provided by the carrier.
+Artists may request supplemental insurance by indicating that on their return documents, and will be invoiced by Hawai‘i Craftsmen for the actual cost of the insurance.
+Return shipping carriers, including USPS, UPS, FedEx, Kamaka Air, or Young Brothers, will be chosen at the discretion of Hawai‘i Craftsmen.

 Entry Fees